chenyucheng2016/qpOASESMultiAgentPlanning/README.md

 - **OpenMP Parallelization:** Automatic multi-threading for agent subproblems
 - **Embeddable Engine:** Designed to be integrated into larger planning systems

-## Why TurboADMM?

-Rather than a full planner, TurboADMM provides a **fast trajectory optimization engine** that can be embedded inside larger planning systems.
-Built on qpOASES, it exploits the hotstart mechanism to reuse KKT factorizations across iterations.

-**Advantages over centralized approaches:**
-- **Scalability:** Distributed ADMM scales better than monolithic Schur-complement solves
-- **Parallelization:** Agent subproblems solved simultaneously on multi-core CPUs
-- **Modularity:** Easy to add/remove agents or change dynamics
-- **Robustness:** Failure of one agent doesn't crash the entire system

 ## Methodology

-This work achieves real-time multi-agent trajectory optimization through two key innovations:

 ### 1. Riccati Warm Start for MPC-Aware QP Solving